niravb1992/custom-upload/README.md

 prettyupload
 ============

-A simple jQuery plugin to customize the HTML5 file upload button
+A jQuery plugin to customize the HTML5 file upload button

 Setup
 ============